eldiegod/bike-shop-backend/README.md

-First attempt at using ruby, rails and building a backend with graphql
+First attempt at using ruby, rails and building a backend with graphql.